 Some migration agents ask for quite large and substantial upfront fees before they even look at your details or your situation.
 This should not be the case and there is no justification for any agent requesting such fees and you should treat any such requests with caution.

-Never pay large sums in advance to migration agents, substantial fees should only be paid after the agent has looked at ALL of your details and has informed you, in writing, which visa or visas you might qualify for and the exact costs of applying for those visas.
+Never pay large sums in advance to migration agents, a reasonable deposit, 20% to 40%, should only be paid after the agent has looked at ALL of your details and has informed you, in writing, which visa or visas you might qualify for and the exact costs of applying for those visas, including the agents fees.

 Should you decide to use my agent to represent you, your assessment fee is added to your account as a credit towards your costs.

-If, for any reason, anybody is unhappy with the service and nobody has been yet, I will personally refund your money, I guarantee it.
+If, for any reason, you are unhappy with the service, I will personally refund your money, I guarantee it.

 Here’s one BIG final tip

 Google is your friend.
 No, really!
 If you are considering using a specific MARA registered agent or company and you want to check them out, simply search for the name of that company followed by the word “reviews”.

 You will be amazed by what might come up.